 Michelle does not mince words.
 She’s forthright, and I like that about her.
 What she shares comes from a place of honesty and experience.
 As difficult as it may be for some to hear her perspective, I agree with her.
 It’s not that adoption can’t be successful.
 The fact remains, however, that adoption can be a painful and hurtful process for all within the adoption triad: birth mother, adoptee and adoptive parents.
 I read somewhere that adoption is a process where all involved suffer loss, whether it’s due to infertility or separation trauma.
 Likewise, it’s important to understand that adopted kids do not develop in the same way biological kids do even if they are raised by the most loving, stable, well intentioned parents.
 Identity formation is one such area where development is complex.
 When I was studying to become a social worker, I wrote a research paper on “Racial and Ethnic Identity in Asian-American Adoptees.”
 There have been numerous studies conducted in the U.S. over the years.
 Researchers, Huh and Reid, studied 40 school-aged Korean adoptees (Intercountry, transracial adoption and ethnic identity: A Korean example, International Social Work, 2000).
 Based on their research, they devised a four-stage model related to age as a framework for understanding ethnic identity development.
 Although I think it’s hard to “fit every child into the same mold,” I thought their research was interesting and informative.
 Click on this link to read the entire article: intercultural transracial adoption.
 Another researcher, Vonk, approached racial and ethnic identity formation in transracial adoptees by exploring and defining the concept of cultural competence as it applies to the role of parenting.
 She devised a three-part definition of cultural competence for adoptive parents: 1) racial awareness, 2) multicultural family planning, and 3) survival skills (Cultural Competence for transracial adoptive parents, Social Work, 2001).
 Click here to read the article.
 I don’t want to bore you with a bunch of research and statistics, but I think it’s evident that raising a transracially adopted child is different from raising a biological one in many ways.

-From the perspective of an adoptive parent, Beth, a white adoptive mom of two domestically adopted children, one bi-racial and the other African-American, comments,“You have to look at your family and decide your family is not a Caucasian family…” She also says:
+Beth, a white adoptive mom of two domestically adopted children, one bi-racial and the other African-American, comments,“You have to look at your family and decide your family is not a Caucasian family…” She also says:

 “I think that as the adult, you have to be willing to change.
 I don’t think it’s the children who have to change, it’s you.
 When you show the changes in the way you’re dealing with things, your kids will do the same thing that you do.”